 So here’s some advice on “How do you know that?”
 Or at least on how you can look into it.
 You can download my PDF of past blog posts at the bottom of the page, which go through July 2017.

-April 2018: Some interesting posts on research and fact-checking that I’ve come across in the last few months:
+April 2018: Some interesting posts on research and fact-checking that I’ve come across:

 The Wayback Machine Browser Extension

 Daniel Russell mentioned this in a post from March 9: If you do active online research, you fairly often run into web pages that are 404.
 When this happens, it means that the link you're trying to follow leads to a page that is missing.
 You can use the Google cache operator to see the cached version of the page: cache:my-broken-url.html.
 And if that doesn’t work, try the browser extension for the Internet Archive’s Wayback Machine, available in Chrome, Firefox, and Safari.
 I have the Chrome version installed, and it’s been useful.